 Nant y Blodau Newydd is a delightful, traditional stone cottage, 1 of 2 nestling on the side of Carn Ingli, down an unmade drive which leads off a quiet mountain lane above the bustling coastal town of Newport.
 All its excellent facilities are within a downhill walk.
 Renovated throughout and furnished in a mix of traditional and modern mango wood furniture in neutral rustic colours, the open plan space has a wooden floor and vaulted beamed ceiling with a newly fitted cottage style kitchen; Comfortable sofas nestle around the open fire to a give a cosy feel on chillier evenings.
 Open tread stairs lead up to a galleried crog loft where a sofa bed gives additional space to relax and read.
-French doors open to a paved terrace with steps down to the large, sloping, natural lawned grounds, the perfect spot on a summer’s evening to enjoy an alfresco meal while you soak up the stunning countryside views, there is plenty of space for children to play and it is sheltered enough for sunbathing.
+French doors open to a paved terrace with steps down to the shared, large, sloping, natural lawned grounds, the perfect spot on a summer’s evening to enjoy an alfresco meal while you soak up the stunning countryside views, there is plenty of space for children to play and it is sheltered enough for sunbathing.
 Stairs lead from the living space up and down to the pretty bedrooms both offering the most wonderful rural views towards the coast.

 The situation of the cottage is ideal for those who enjoy rambling in the hills and bird watching, explore the maze of footpaths that criss-cross the Preselis, discover some absolutely breathtaking views or head downhill to Newport with its shops, pubs and restaurants.
 Set on the mouth of the Nevern estuary, the area teams with bird and wildlife, spend days on its beautiful sandy beach.
 Join the Pembrokeshire Coastal Path to fully explore this stunning coastline.